docascode/docfx-doclet/src/test/resources/html2md/converted.md

        }
     }

 For each test implement a method which interacts with the fixture.
-Verify the expected results with assertions specified by calling \{@link junit.framework.Assert\#assertTrue(String, boolean)\} with a boolean.
+Verify the expected results with assertions specified by calling <xref uid="\&quot;junit.framework.Assert#assertTrue(String," data-throw-if-not-resolved="\&quot;false\&quot;">junit.framework.Assert#assertTrue(String, boolean)</xref> with a boolean.

     public void testAdd() {
           double result= fValue1 + fValue2;